tRNAoO/Ess-InfoGAIL/README.md

 [Ess-InfoGAIL: Semi-supervised Imitation Learning from Imbalanced Demonstrations](https://openreview.net/pdf?id=jxhUNLoi4m)

+The current branch is a simplified version of Ess-InfoGAIL, which incorporates some tricks added in subsequent work.
+We found these modifications to be helpful for the algorithm's performance and stability.
+The main changes are as follows:

+1. Using $Q^c$ to estimate the prior category distribution of the data while removing the KL term from RIM, which makes the algorithm more stable.
+2. Replacing PPO with SAC, which provides a performance improvement (whether to use PPO or SAC depends on the specific scenario).

 This repository contains the PyTorch implementation of Ess-InfoGAIL, a method for imitation learning from **raw expert demonstrations** without the need for:

 * Labeling behavior modes (e.g., human walking, running, jumping, etc.) for each data point.